Board of Directors

 Mr. Waddill has served as a member of our board of directors since July 2016.
 From April 2014 to December 2016, Mr. Waddill served as Senior Vice President, Chief Financial Officer, Treasurer and Secretary of Calithera Biosciences, Inc. From October 2007 to March 2014, Mr. Waddill served as Senior Vice President and Chief Financial Officer at OncoMed Pharmaceuticals, Inc., a biopharmaceutical company.
 From October 2006 to September 2007, Mr. Waddill served as the Senior Vice President, Chief Financial Officer of Ilypsa, Inc., a biotechnology company that was acquired in 2007 by Amgen, Inc. From February 2000 to September 2006, Mr. Waddill served as a Principal at Square One Finance, a financial consulting business.
 From December 1996 to February 2000, Mr. Waddill served as Senior Director of Finance and Administration at Exelixis, Inc., a biotechnology company.
 Mr. Waddill received a B.S. in Accounting from the University of Illinois, Chicago, and a certification as a public accountant, which is currently inactive, after working at PricewaterhouseCoopers LLP and Deloitte LLP.

 Dr. Williams has recently joined us as a member of our board of directors.
-He founded Five Prime Therapeutics, Inc. in December 2001 and has served as its President and Chief Executive Officer since August 2011, as the Executive Chairman from July 2003 to January 2012, and as Chairman of the Board since March 2016.
+He founded Five Prime Therapeutics, Inc. in December 2001 and has served as its Executive Chairman of the Board since January 2018, as its President and Chief Executive Officer from August 2011 to December 2017, as its Executive Chairman from July 2003 to January 2012, and as its Chairman of the Board since March 2016.
 Previously, Dr. Williams spent seven years at Chiron Corporation, now Novartis Vaccines and Diagnostics, Inc., most recently as its Chief Scientific Officer.
 He also served on Chiron’s board of directors from 1999 to 2001.
 Prior to joining Chiron, Dr. Williams was a professor of medicine at the University of California, San Francisco and served as director of the University’s Cardiovascular Research Institution and Daiichi Research Center.
 Dr. Williams also has served on the faculties of Harvard Medical School and Massachusetts General Hospital and co-founded COR Therapeutics, Inc., a biotechnology company focused on cardiovascular disease.
 He is a member of the National Academy of Sciences and a fellow of the American Academy of Arts and Sciences.
 Dr. Williams was previously a member of the boards of directors of COR Therapeutics, Inc. and Beckman Coulter, Inc., each of which was a public company.
 Dr. Williams received a B.S. from Rice University and an M.D. and a Ph.D. from Duke University.